The Minister of Interior,

 Second

-This decision must be published in the official gazette, and comes into force on the date of its publication.
+This decision comes into force on the date of its publication in the official gazette.

 First